Evening Post 25 Apr 1884

 The Water Supply of the City

-The most important discussion at the meeting of the City Council last night was that which had reference to the best means to be adopted for increasing the water supply of the city.
-The subject was introduced by the reading of a clause in the Public Works Committee’s report, stating that the City Surveyor had been instructed to ask Mr Saunders to name a price for which he would be willing to construct the flume at Wainui and maintain it till the completion of his contract.
-In connection with this matter, a letter was read from Mr Saunders, in reply to that sent him by Mr Loughrey, intimating that he saw no objection to the proposal to construct a flume, but would not undertake to do the work himself.
+The most important discussion at the meeting of the City Council last night was about the best means to increase the city’s water supply.
+The subject was introduced through a clause in the Public Works Committee’s report, stating that the City Surveyor had been instructed to ask Mr Saunders to name a price for constructing a flume at Wainui and maintaining it until the completion of his contract.
+In relation to this, a letter from Mr Saunders was read, in which he responded to Mr Loughrey’s request, stating that while he had no objection to the construction of a flume, he would not undertake the work himself.
 He added that a flume should not cost more than £100.
-The Mayor explained that he had spoken to Councillors S. Brown, Danks, and other practical men, on the subject, and had ascertained that water for the lower levels of the city could be obtained by placing a centrifugal pump in the stream near Petone.
-The higher levels could be supplied from the Polhill Gully reservoir.

 Tags: